What happens if you lie to your insurer?

 It might be your first ever policy so hopefully your driving record is clean (although you can get points on your licence before you pass your test) - but you need to declare any driving offences or insurance claims for ALL the drivers on your policy.

-If your dad is going to be named as an additional driver on your policy and he happened to make a claim last year for a bashed bumper, that goes down on the policy.
-If your mum is going to be an additional driver and got nabbed for speeding a couple of years ago, that goes down on the policy.
+So, if your dad is going to be named as an additional driver on your policy and he happened to make a claim last year for a bashed bumper, that goes down on the policy.
+If your mum is going to be an additional driver and got nabbed for speeding a couple of years ago, that goes down on the policy too.

 Lying by omission